seknox/trasa/website/docs/native-tfa/linux-two-factor-authentication.md

 ## Configure SSH

-open `/etc/ssh/sshd_config` file and make sure `UsePam yes` and `ChallengeResponseAuthentication yes` is set.
+Open `/etc/ssh/sshd_config` file and make sure `UsePam yes` and `ChallengeResponseAuthentication yes` is set.

 ## Make trasaPAM PAM aware
 + Open `/etc/pam.d/sshd`
-+ Add `auth required trasapam.so` for debian or `auth required /lib64/security/trasapam.so` in case centOS at end of the file.
++ Add `auth required trasapam.so` for debian or `auth required /lib64/security/trasapam.so` in case centOS at the end of the file.

 ## Finishing
-Restart sshd to correctly load pam module: `$ sudo systemctl restart sshd`
+Restart sshd to reload the pam module: `$ sudo systemctl restart sshd`

 ## Testing